 If you want a brighter image and don't mind losing a bit of image accuracy, set the Picture Mode to 'Movie', Color Tone to 'Standard, and Contrast Enhancer to 'High'.

 The HDR peak brightness is okay.
-Like in SDR, it maintains the brightness consistently across different content without any frame dimming in the 2% windows, like on the Samsung Q60/Q60T QLED, but it isn't bright enough to deliver a true cinematic HDR experience.
-The EOTF follows the PQ curve almost perfectly until the roll-off.
+Like in SDR, it maintains the brightness consistently across different content without any frame dimming in the 2% windows, but it isn't bright enough to deliver a true cinematic HDR experience.
+The EOTF follows the PQ curve almost perfectly before rolling off gradually near the TV's peak brightness.
 If you find HDR content too dim, set Contrast Enhancer to 'High' and ST.2084 to max.
 These settings result in a noticeably brighter image, as you can see in this EOTF plot.

 We measured the HDR peak brightness in the 'Movie HDR' Picture Mode with Contrast set to max, Brightness set to max, and all other processing disabled.